Laz4rz/RL/PPO.md

 This text is mostly me learning and understanding PPO and LLM-RL methods as I write.
 I try to write about all the gaps I found in other sources, as well as putting math, intuition, or code wherever it feels necessary to make sure that nothing is missing.

-## In nutshell
+## In a nutshell

-Consists of a Value Neural Network (state $\rightarrow$ value) and Policy Neural Network (state $\rightarrow$ actions distribution) that are trained at the same time.
+PPO consists of a Value Neural Network (state $\rightarrow$ value) and Policy Neural Network (state $\rightarrow$ actions distribution) that are trained at the same time.
 Reward model is trained separately, with either human labeled data or verifiable answers (eg. math).

 ## Rewards